Port Kavkaz

+History

-In August 2014 Russian Prime Minister Dmitry Medvedev signed a government order to enlarge the area of the port near Crimea with the aim to increase cargo transportation volumes with the use of large ships.
-The borders of the port were changed to add a deep-water area south of the port of Taman for large vessels to anchor.
+In August 2014 Russian Prime Minister Dmitry Medvedev signed a government order to enlarge the area of the port with the aim to increase cargo transportation volumes with the use of large ships.
+The borders of the port were changed to add a deep-water area south of the port of Taman for large ships to anchor.
 Plans included an additional 15–18 anchor places for loading large ships.
 The additional area is 18.4 km2 with depths of 26–27.6 m.

+During the Russian invasion of Ukraine, at the end of May 2024 Ukrainian Neptune missiles struck an oil depot at the port, which stored oil products bound for Crimea.
+Two railway train ferries were damaged in May.

+In a July attack the MV Slavyanin railway train ferry was damaged.

+On 22 August 2024, a rail ferry carrying wagons of fuel was struck by a Ukrainian missile in Port Kavkaz.
+One source suggested a Neptune missile hit the MV Conroe Trader ferry.
+Simultaneously the Kerch Bridge was closed due to a "missile threat".